somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 If you'd like to be involved with a Working Group Committee, please sign up for the mailing lists below. **The Outreach and Elections Committees are the most critical in the coming months** so please consider joining them if you want to help out!

 * [Outreach and Welcome Committee](https://groups.google.com/forum/#!forum/usnc-wg-outreach): Help spread information about the Union Square Neighborhood Council Working Group throughout the community and help develop short materials for newcomers to easily understand the purposes and goals of a Neighborhood Council.
-* [Elections Committee](https://groups.google.com/forum/#!forum/usnc-wg-elections): Help prepare for future elections for a Union Square Neighborhood Council.
+* ~~[Elections Committee](https://groups.google.com/forum/#!forum/usnc-wg-elections): Help prepare for future elections for a Union Square Neighborhood Council.~~ This committee has done its job, so it's defunct.
 * [Presentations Committee](https://groups.google.com/forum/#!forum/usnc-wg-presentations): Help prepare for public presentations.
 * [Data and Survey Research Committee](https://groups.google.com/forum/#!forum/usnc-wg-data): Look at surveys and other data from the community to understand their questions and concerns about a Neighborhood Council.
 * ~~Structure Committee: Help figure out the structure of a future Neighborhood Council Board as well as issues of who can vote in a future Neighborhood Council Election.~~ This committee has done its job, so we can consider it defunct.